kenardes/dotfiles/README.md

-# dotfiles
+# Dotfiles
-some useful &amp; convenient file configuration of mine
+Some useful &amp; convenient file configuration of mine